China's Countermeasures Against Japan: The Dual Impact of Dual-Use Item Controls and Anti-Dumping Investigations

 In response to China's regulatory measures, Japan has attempted to adopt various countermeasures, yet all face numerous challenges:

 First, the feasibility of seeking alternative sources is low.
-Japan has attempted to acquire critical materials such as rare earths from Australia, South Asian island nations, and other regions.
-However, the cost of these alternative sources is "several times higher" than that of China, and commercialization can only be barely achieved at the earliest by 2025, which is a case of "distant water cannot quench immediate thirst."
-Promoting supply chain diversification by exploring new resource supply locations in Australia, Vietnam, and Africa also faces challenges such as high costs, long timelines, and high technical barriers.
+Japan attempted to acquire critical materials such as rare earths from Australia, South Asian island nations, and other locations, but the cost of alternative sources is several times higher than that of China.
+Moreover, commercialization can barely be achieved by 2028 at the earliest, meaning distant water cannot quench immediate thirst.
+Promoting supply chain diversification and seeking new resource supply locations in Australia, Vietnam, and Africa also face challenges such as high costs, long timelines, and high technical barriers.

 Secondly, domestic pressure continues to escalate.
 Control measures have led to rising industrial costs and product prices in Japan, causing business difficulties, economic decline, and intensifying domestic conflicts.
 This has resulted in street protests by the public, fierce criticism from opposition parties, and widespread complaints from the business community.

 Third, diplomatic efforts have repeatedly encountered setbacks.
-Japan's attempt to form a delegation to negotiate with China was put on hold; seeking assistance from the United States and its allies proved futile, as the U.S. itself is unable to fill the supply gap.
-Currently, Japan is in a passive situation of "talking tough while scrambling to put out fires everywhere."
-Some opinions sarcastically point out that Japan's only "way out" is to relocate all its companies to China.
-While this statement is extreme, it highlights the reality of its inadequate response.
-Third, diplomatic efforts have repeatedly encountered setbacks.
-Japan's attempt to form a delegation to negotiate with China was put on hold; seeking assistance from the United States and its allies proved futile, as the U.S. itself is unable to fill the supply gap.
-Currently, Japan is in a passive situation of "talking tough while scrambling to put out fires everywhere."
-Some opinions sarcastically point out that Japan's only "way out" is to relocate all its companies to China.
-While this statement is extreme, it highlights the reality of its inadequate response.
+Japan's attempt to organize a delegation to negotiate with China was put on hold; seeking assistance from the United States and its allies proved futile, as even the U.S. itself cannot fill the supply gap.
+Currently, Japan is in a passive situation of talking tough while scrambling to put out fires everywhere.
+Some opinions sarcastically point out that Japan's only way out is to relocate all its companies to China.
+Although this statement is extreme, it highlights the reality of Japan's inadequate response.

-From a comparison of trade data, China's exports to Japan account for only about 4% of China's total exports, while Japan's exports to China account for about 17% of Japan's total exports.
-Japan is "highly dependent" on China militarily, economically, and technologically.
-The series of provocative actions by Prime Minister Takashi are undoubtedly "shooting oneself in the foot."
-From a comparison of trade data, China's exports to Japan account for only about 4% of China's total exports, while Japan's exports to China account for about 17% of Japan's total exports.
-Japan is "highly dependent" on China militarily, economically, and technologically.
-The series of provocative actions by Prime Minister Takashi are undoubtedly "shooting oneself in the foot."
+From the perspective of trade data comparison, China's exports to Japan account for only about 4% of China's total exports, while Japan's exports to China account for about 17% of Japan's total exports.
+Japan is highly dependent on China in terms of military, economic, and technological aspects.
+The series of provocative actions by Prime Minister Takashi are undoubtedly lifting a stone only to drop it on their own feet.

 VI.
 Latest Countermeasure: The Strategic Signal of China's Anti-Dumping Investigation on Imported Dichlorodihydrosilicon from Japan